Pet Dental Cleanings: What You Need to Know

 There are several signs that may indicate that your pet needs a dental cleaning:

-If you notice any of these signs, it’s important to take your pet to a veterinarian for an exam.
+If you notice any of the signs above, it’s important to schedule an exam with your veterinarian.

 Dental cleanings involve removing tartar and plaque buildup from a pet’s teeth and gums to improve oral hygiene and prevent dental disease.
 The cleaning process typically involves the following steps: